Yandex Cloud

 Adding a dictionaryAdding a dictionary

-1. Connect to the database using psql.
+1. Connect to the database via psql.

 SELECT cfgname FROM pg_catalog.pg_ts_config;

-3. Create the public.my_config configuration for full-text search:
+3. Create the public.my_config full-text search configuration:

 CREATE TEXT SEARCH CONFIGURATION public.my_config ( COPY = pg_catalog.<configuration> );